stefancourt/Trading-bot-website/README.md

 memurai-server
 ```

-2. In a seperate terminal navigate to the **Technical Documents/Source/tradingsite** directory.
+2. In a separate terminal navigate to the **Technical Documents/Source/tradingsite** directory.
-3. In a seperate terminal execute the following commands:
+3. In a separate terminal execute the following commands:

 ```bash
 # For MacOS